 Placing the GFCI in position A will also provide protection to "load side" receptacles B and C. On the other hand, placing the GFCI in position C will not provide protection to receptacles A or B. Remember that receptacles A, B, and C can be in different rooms.

-7. Connect the wires (choose A or B)... only after reading other side completely A: One Cable (2 or 3 wires) entering the box

-B: Two cables (4 or 6 wires) entering the box
+7. Connect the wires only after reading other side completely - Two cables (4 or 6 wires) entering the box conductor ONLY tighten terminal clamp on